-Invisalign is an orthodontic procedure designed to straighten teeth using a series of transparent plastic trays or aligners, rather than traditional braces.
-Many adults and teenagers who want to straighten their teeth without the use of traditional metal-and-wire braces look to Invisalign as an alternative.
+Invisalign are clear aligners designed to straighten teeth using a series of transparent plastic trays, as opposed to traditional braces.
+Many adults and teens who'd like to straighten their teeth without using traditional metal-and-wire braces see Invisalign as an alternative.
 Users can remove their Invisalign trays when they eat, brush their teeth, and floss their teeth.
 However, they are most effective when they are worn for 20 to 22 hours each day.

 Invisalign aligners should be simple to apply, comfortable to wear for the most part, and almost undetectable to others when worn.
 Invisalign clear aligners may be used to close gaps between your teeth, reduce crowding, and realign your teeth.

 Invisalign may also help with issues concerning overbites & underbites, and even open bites (when the upper and lower teeth don't meet, which can cause trouble when chewing).

 How does Invisalign Work?